Leadwerks/Documentation/3dtransform.md

 - _Local_ Space: Coordinates relative to an entity's own origin.
 - _Parent_ Space: Coordinates relative to the parent entity, if any.

 Suppose you have a point in world space and want to find its position relative to an entity, or vice versa.
-Leadwerks provides transformation functions to facilitate these conversions.
+Leadwerks provides transformation functions to perform these conversions.

-## Transforming a Normal
+### Transforming a Point

-## Transforming a Vector
+### Transforming a Normal

-## Transforming a Rotation
+### Transforming a Vector

-## Transforming a Plane
+### Transforming a Rotation

-## Transforming an Axis-aligned Bounding Box
+### Transforming a Plane

-## Parenting Entities
+### Transforming an Axis-aligned Bounding Box